10 Driving Tips to Stay Safe in Wet Weather

 No need to fear heavy rain and fog with these safe driving tips under your belt.

 Encountering heavy rain?
-Follow these safe driving tips
+Follow these tips for safe driving in wet weather

-This should go without saying, but driving at a slower speed—as long as you continue to keep with the flow of traffic, of course—is imperative in wet weather.
+This should go without saying, but reducing your speed—as long as you continue to keep with the flow of traffic, of course—is imperative when driving in wet weather.
 After all, between the rain and spray from other vehicles, heavy rain reduces visibility in all directions, and you need more time to react.

 Keep your distance

 Wet roads can be hazardous, and if ever there is an incident that requires you—or the driver in front you—to brake unexpectedly, you’ll want to have ample stopping distance.